Zanruin/scriptsPowershell/README.md

 # scriptsPowershell
-im a noobie in powershell, this is my random scripts
+im a noobie in powershell, these are my random scripts